|andrew reed miller about works performances contact|

 Miller is a core member and principal bass of Symphony New Brunswick, he performs on a bass (2002) by Masa Inokuchi and bows by Reid Hudson.

-He is founder and artistic director of Motion Ensemble Inc., an organization dedicated to new and experimental music in the form of productions and collaborations since 1998.
+He is founder and artistic director of Resonance Inc., an organization dedicated to new and experimental music in the form of productions and collaborations since 1998.
 Miller has performed at many venues such as Open Ears Festival (Kitchener), The New Brunswick Summer Music Festival, the Scotia Festival of Music, The Confederation Centre for the Arts (Charlottetown), Ensemble Kore (Montreal) Open Waters (Halifax), Sound Symposium (Newfoundland), Tonic (NYC), Western Front (Vancouver) and The Music Gallery (Toronto).

 Andrew had many student inspirations studying bass in Toronto with the great Joel Quarrington, at the University of Ottawa, the Kent Blossom Chamber Music Festival in Ohio, the Civic Orchestra of Chicago and many other places.
 More recently he studied Max/MSP/Jitter programming at Harvestworks in New York